• Skip to main content

 Freezing And Storing Instructions

-Storing.
+• Storing.
 Store the cooked pork chops in the fridge in an airtight container for up to 2-3 days.
-For best flavor cook as much as you’ll eat in one go.
+For the best flavor, cook as much as you’ll eat in one go.

-Freezing.
-If you need to freeze the pork it is best you freeze them uncooked.
-USDA recommends storing uncooked whole pieces of pork for up to 12 months.
+• Freezing.
+If you need to freeze the pork, it is best to freeze it uncooked.
+The USDA recommends storing uncooked whole pieces of pork for up to 12 months.

-Make ahead.
+• Make ahead.
 Rub the pork chops with seasonings and store them in an airtight container in the fridge for 1-2 days.
-On the day of cooking simply follow the instructions in this recipe.
+On the day of cooking, follow the instructions in this recipe.

 ALL DINNER recipes.